Introduction

 - Trial recruitment: These companies use aggregated data—typically EHR, lab, and claims data—to identify the ideal clinical trial sites that have sizable populations of patients who would meet inclusion/exclusion criteria for a trial.

-increasingly sub-stratified by biomarker status (e.g., oncology, rare disease) given the challenges of recruiting enough patients and ethical considerations of placing patients on placebo or standard of care (SOC).
+This is popular in disease states where patient populations are increasingly sub-stratified by biomarker status (e.g., oncology, rare disease), given the challenges of recruiting enough patients as well as the ethical considerations of placing patients on placebo or standard of care (SOC).
 Companies that provide these solutions often have deep and highly curated clinical and genomic data to conduct synthetic control arms.
-Synthetic control arms lower trial costs, increase efficiency, and increase the speed of therapies to market.
+Synthetic control arms lower trial costs, increase efficiency, and increase the speed of therapies to market. - Decentralized clinical trials: These companies provide technology infrastructure to collect data and support decentralized clinical trials (DCTs).
+DCTs are trials where patient communication and data collection has been decentralized away from a traditional clinical trial site.
+Instead, remote and digital technologies communicate with study participants and collect their data.

 Major Use Cases for Real-World Data in the Healthcare Industry

 RWD brings a lot of value to different organizations in the healthcare industry, from life sciences to payers to public health agencies.
-In this section, we examine the key use cases for RWD.

 Life Sciences

-Biopharmaceutical organizations can use RWD across the entire drug development lifecycle, from preclinical to clinical development to commercial planning and post-marketing monitoring.
+Biopharmaceutical organizations can use RWD across the entire drug development lifecycle, from pre-clinical to clinical development to commercial planning and post-marketing monitoring.

 In the pre-clinical and clinical development settings, organizations can use RWD for:

-- Biomarker selection (preclinical)
+- Biomarker selection (pre-clinical)

 - External control arms (clinical development)